 We are starting with 12 people.
-I wish it could be more, because every community needs great spokespeople, and every newsroom would make more interesting stories with people like these.
-But all journeys begin with a first step, and I hope they’ll be the first 12 of more.
+But there will be more, because every community needs great spokespeople, and every newsroom would make more interesting stories with people like these.

 And if you’re interested to do the hard work in your newsroom to do better with diversity in your people or your content, you may find some ideas in my Churchill Fellowship paper on practical D&I strategies for media.

 Andrea Ho is the Institute’s Director of Education.